Clemson-Esports/Clemson-Esports-Website/README.md

 Note: Because of Nodemon, you do NOT need to stop and restart nodemon every time you make a change, it will reflect automatically.

+## Viewing Current Dev Branch
+If you'd like to see the currently deployed development branch in the production environment, it is automatically deployed to the development Heroku instance [here](https://clemsonesports-dev.herokuapp.com) when a merge is made.

+The production website will work the same way (of course, with the production URL when that time comes) where merges to main/master will automatically be deployed when a merge is finalized.

 ## Adding an issue or feature
 For the time being, we're currently using Github Projects to manage who's working on what.